Generating code

 buf generate

-Given the above config and example eliza.proto
+Given the above config and example eliza.proto file, you should now see some

-generated Dart files in the lib/gen
+generated Dart files in the lib/gen directory:

 lib/gen